 A new multimedia center

 The Camry's 18 year-old radio simply didn't have the functionality Elizabeth wanted, especially when it came to smartphone integration.
-Dwight suggested the Kenwood DPX503BT car stereo, which lets her play CDs (yup, she still uses them), listen to music stored on her smartphone, and stream Spotify® in the car.
+Dwight suggested the Kenwood DPX503BT car stereo (you'll find our current selection of CD receivers here), which lets her play CDs (yup, she still uses them), listen to music stored on her smartphone, and stream Spotify® in the car.
 Using our exclusive Crutchfield MasterSheet™ instructions, Dwight guided her through the installation process.

 After removing some of the dash trim, Elizabeth unbolts the Camry's factory radio bracket.
 She'll reuse these bolts and the factory bracket to install the new Kenwood receiver.